 • Book Shannon Scott’s Bonaventure Cemetery Journey

-• With an outdoor pool and Bay Street location, the Kimpton Brice Hotel offers a family-friendly respite from both ghosts and tourist crowds.
+• With an outdoor pool and Bay Street location, the Kimpton Brice Hotel offers a convenient, family-friendly respite from both ghosts and tourist crowds.
 We enjoyed our stay with Tiny Traveler.

 St. Augustine’s Spirited Side